-- are establishing CERT-UK in early 2014, a new organisation to improve co-ordination of national cyber incidents and share technical information between countries
+- established CERT-UK on 31 March 2014, a new organisation to improve co-ordination of national cyber incidents and share technical information between countries

 - have set up a new Cyber Incident Response scheme in GCHQ to help organisations recover from a cyber security attack

 - have extended the role of the Centre for the Protection of National Infrastructure (CPNI) to work with all organisations that may have a role in protecting the UK’s critical systems and intellectual property

 - have agreed with regulators in essential services a set of actions to make sure that important data and systems in our critical national infrastructure continue to be safe and resilient

 - work with other countries to identify and manage cyber risks and develop principles to guide the behaviour of governments and others in cyberspace

 - hosted the London Conference on Cyberspace in 2011 and have supported hosts in Budapest and Seoul since then to continue the global conversation on the future of the Internet and establishing norms of behaviour in cyberspace

 To develop the knowledge, skills and capabilities needed to defend the UK against cyber crime, we are: